mco-gh/mco.dev/content/post/explain-cloud.md

 something I'd said.
 And then he turned back into a Google engineer and forced me to do something tedious with a linked list.

-Postscript: With the benefit of hindsight, I feel that the formulation of the central quesstion above embodies a certain form of sexism and agism, in that it assumes my grandmother is not a cloud computing expert of the highest order.
+Postscript: With the benefit of hindsight, I feel that the formulation of the central question above embodies a certain form of sexism and agism, in that it assumes my grandmother is not a cloud computing expert of the highest order.
 For all you know, my grandmother might have been Grace Hopper, who pretty much invented modern programming languages (if you don't know who Grace Hopper was, you can read all about her [here](https://en.wikipedia.org/wiki/Grace_Hopper) and watch her demonstrate a nanosecond to David Letterman [here](https://www.youtube.com/watch?v=1-vcErOPofQ)).
-To escew such bias, from this point forward, I shall modify this question to "How would you explain cloud computing to a five year old?".
-I ask the forgiveness of precocious five your olds everywhere.
+To eschew such bias, from this point forward, I'm using the slightly modified version "How would you explain cloud computing to a five year old?".